-The Parent Company entered into loan agreements with the following banks: Union Bank of the Philippines (UBP), Development Bank of the Philippines (DBP), Landbank of the Philippines (LBP), China Bank Corporation (CBC), and Philippine Bank of Communication (PBCOM).
-The Parent Company also entered into loan agreements from a financial services company, Caterpillar Financial Services Phils.
-Inc. (CFSPI), and from a shareholder.
+The Parent Company entered into loan agreements with the following banks: Union Bank of the Philippines (UBP), Development Bank of the Philippines (DBP), Landbank of the Philippines (LBP), China Bank Corporation (CBC), Philippine Bank of Communication (PBCOM), and Philippine National Bank (PNB).
+The Parent Company also entered into loan agreement from a shareholder.